YasserLoukniti/Movies/Movie1 (3).md

 ## Themes

-"Casa del Papel" explores themes of resistance, rebellion, and the power of the people against oppressive systems.
+"La Casa del Papel" explores themes of resistance, rebellion, and the power of the people against oppressive systems.
 It also delves into the complex psychology of the characters, blurring the lines between hero and villain.

 ## Intrigue and Heists